Pakistan women's cricket team in Bangladesh in 2013–14

 The Pakistan women's national cricket team toured Bangladesh in March 2014.
 They played Bangladesh in two One Day Internationals and two Twenty20 Internationals, with Bangladesh winning the ODI series 2–0 and Pakistan winning the T20I series 2–0.
-The tour preceded both sides' participation in the 2014 ICC Women's World Twenty20, which also took place in Bangladesh.
+The tour preceded both sides' participation in the 2014 ICC Women's World Twenty20, which also took place in Bangladesh from 23 March to 6 April 2014.